goxberry/siam-cse-2013-presentation/talk-performance.md

 # Computational science has culture problems
 - **Lack of verification**: Where's the bug?
-    + My method
+    + My method?
-    + Its implementation
+    + Its implementation?
-    + Its dependencies
+    + Its dependencies?
 - **Lack of transparency**
     + Unreproducible research = tough for others to debug
     + Distort results showing only "good" figures